csu-hci-projects/CS465_MGSchuster_StumpC_RingM_BarriosL/README.md

   ## Current Project Video (Checkpoint 2)

   ## Scenes
-  * LockPicking - includes the ...
+  * LockPicking_Project/assets/LockModel - Lockpicking using controllers with working pins and sound but no timer

   ## Contributors: